- This event has passed.

 Take a trip down Memory Lane and share toy experiences with the whole family!

-January 12, 2019–April 28, 2019.
+through–April 28, 2019.
 Too cold to play outside?
 Come to the Springfield Museums.
 We are open and ready for lots of BIG play, BIG toys, and BIG fun!
 Toytopia—an exhibition featuring larger than life toys, hands-on play, and immersive learning.

 What was your childhood passion?
 Jump roping?
 Star Wars® collectibles?
 Baking in an Easy Bake Oven?
 Whatever was your favorite toy then and now, you’re sure to find it in Toytopia, a museum experience developed by Stage Nine Exhibitions.
 Toytopia is sure to rekindle the wonder and delight of your favorite childhood moments.
 This exhibit also offers a warm indoor place where you and your children can play all day in a world of big toys, said Kay Simpson, President and CEO of the Springfield Museums